Timeline of crimes involving the Order of Nine Angles: 2019

 In 2024, the FBI released files stating that a string of 2019 arson attacks against Black churches were connected to the ONA.

-On 23 September 2019, Specialist Jarrett William Smith, 24, of Fort Riley, Kansas, was charged with distributing information related to explosives and weapons of mass destruction.
-Assistant US Attorney Anthony Mattivi alleged in federal court that Smith distributed explosives information and was planning on assassinating federal agents with three other people "for the glory of his Satanist religion".
-On 10 February 2020, Smith pleaded guilty to two counts of distributing information related to explosives, destructive devices and weapons of mass destruction and was sentenced to 30 months in federal prison.

 A US paratrooper named Ethan Melzer in the 173rd Airborne Brigade's Sky Soldiers, who was assigned to the 1st Battalion, 503rd Infantry Regiment, in Vicenza, Italy, in 2019 until 2020, plotted an ambush on his unit, "to result in the deaths of as many of his fellow service members as possible."
 He was charged in June 2020 with conspiring and attempting to murder military service members, and providing and attempting to provide material support to terrorists.
 The paratrooper was charged with leaking classified information (including the unit's location and security) to his co-conspirators in the RapeWaffen nexion and the Order of the Nine Angles (O9A).
 In June 2022 he pleaded guilty to three charges and on March 3, 2023, Melzer was sentenced to 45 years in prison.

 In November 2019, a Durham teen who, according to the BBC News, adheres to "occult Nazism" and, after being "influenced by the ONA," sought "to alter himself in line with their literature," was found guilty of preparing a terrorist attack.
 In addition to the terror offences, he is charged with sexually assaulting a 12-year-old girl.
 He was eventually convicted of five sexual assaults in addition to the terror offenses.